-- 1. Inspectors should be aware that on 10 March 2015, the Mayor of London published (i.e. adopted) the Further Alterations to the London Plan (FALP).
-From this date, the FALP are operative as formal alterations to the London Plan (the Mayor's spatial development strategy) and form part of the development plan for Greater London. - 2.
+- 1. Inspectors should be aware that on 14 March 2016, the Mayor of London published (i.e. adopted) Minor Alterations to the London Plan (MALP).
+From this date, the MALP are operative as formal alterations to the London Plan (the Mayor's spatial development strategy) and form part of the development plan for Greater London.
+The MALP update the London Plan in respect of Housing Standards and Parking Standards. - 2.
 Planning appeals must be determined on the basis of the development plan as it exists at the time of decision. - 3.
-Inspectors are required to consider the policy position and if such matters raised in the FALP need to be addressed as part of the appeal then, in the interests of natural justice, the Inspector should consider the need to seek the parties' views.
+Inspectors are required to consider the policy position and if such matters raised in the MALP need to be addressed as part of the appeal then, in the interests of natural justice, the Inspector should consider the need to seek the parties' views.
 S/he should then ask the case officer to issue an appropriate letter as necessary (see Annex A for text). - 4.
-It may also be the case that Inspectors are contacted by the Despatch team asking them to consider the impact of the FALP for any unissued decisions. - 5.
+It may also be the case that Inspectors are contacted by the Despatch team asking them to consider the impact of the MALP for any unissued decisions. - 5.
 For appeals proceeding via Hearing or Inquiry, the matter can be addressed at the event.
 Writing out to the parties in advance may be appropriate depending on any time constraints.
-It is for the Inspector to consider the wording in those cases as they may wish to specifically identify relevant FALP passages.
+It is for the Inspector to consider the wording in those cases as they may wish to specifically identify relevant MALP passages.